 Who We Are

 We pursue architecture to give form to your values.
-We fabricate to build beautiful things.
+We use design to build beautiful things.

 Forrest Kirkpatrick founded Fork Design in 2011.
 With a degree in architecture, mastery of both architectural and building computer models, and experience in carpentry and welding, he’s the heart of every project at Fork Design.